 I’m sure many of you have made leaf rubbings before.
 This is a simple project that is easy to set-up, and can be enjoyed by a variety of ages (including grown-ups!).
+This is one of our family’s favorite fall crafts to do each year.

 You’ll need to gather: